Sneak peek at what’s to come for 2021-22

 Introducing the next chapter: learn as you go

-Come July 2021, any educator using Classcraft will be able to progress at their own pace through four phases of implementation at a classroom level.
+Starting now, any educator using Classcraft will be able to progress at their own pace through four phases of implementation at a classroom level.
 We’ve called each phase a chapter because there’s a story attached to them.

 As teachers progress through each chapter, they’ll be able to unlock new functionalities within Classcraft, but only when they’re ready.